funnywordsmagicman/minions-guide-timeline/MAIN.md

 &emsp; Outside of the [Credits] page, I've decided to add some credits of my own.

-  Obviously, big credits to the [MCDF Wiki].
+&emsp; Obviously, big credits to the [MCDF Wiki].
 I believe all, with the possible exception of a little information, comes from the MCDF wiki.
 If it's not from there, its either from individual contributors (big thanks as well) or from the [Minecraft Wiki]/[Minecraft Fandom].

-  I didn't start this encyclopedia.
+&emsp; I didn't start this encyclopedia.
 If you want to see the original version of this encyclopedia, see [Mini0n's Discontinued Feature Guide].
 Nearly all of the information currently available in this repository comes from their original guide.
 Credits to [gMini0n-YT].

-  Besides that, I took it upon myself to 'clean up' this guide.
+&emsp; Besides that, I took it upon myself to 'clean up' this guide.
 Most of the changes you'll find (if you can somehow find your way through the countless versions of every single page) are purely visual, though I did add some information that I felt should be included.
 I tried to keep files tidy, so you'll find most link references at the bottom of any page.

 <!-- ↑ Such as in this page!
 Take a look at the bottom of the page- it might seem unnecessary to have EVERY reference down there, but I like it. -->